When A Pandemic Changes Our Routine

 Updated: Jul 31, 2022

 The Covid -19 has reached the white cliffs of Dover, even on this island we are not longer immune, the spread of the virus is fast and violent, an invisible enemy it lays in wait and leaps over the weakest and more vulnerable.

-In the face of such a sudden change we can still find a several positive aspects to it: this being we are all more connected than ever now on social media, the Internet still allow us to reach out to our local community, ask for help, check upon our friends and neighbours while keeping in touch with family and loved ones.
+In the face of such change we can still find a several positive aspects to it: being more connected than ever now on social media, the Internet still allow us to reach out to our local community, ask for help, check upon our friends and neighbours while keeping in touch with family and loved ones.